Mammoth Mammoth: Background and name

 Mammoth Mammoth were formed by Ben 'Cuz' Couzens and Gareth 'Gash' Sweet as a result of their growing boredom with the Melbourne rock scene, which they saw as being full of "shoe-gazing indie-rock bands doing very little to entertain or commit".
 They describe themselves as "a heavy rock band from Melbourne Australia that smash the shit out of their stoner, glam, doom, punk and psychedelic rock influences".
 The band name is derived from the name of the woolly mammoth, stemming from their desire to have a band with the "biggest" name they could think of.
 Couzens and Trobbiani were previously co members of Melbourne rock band Furious Dragon Love; at that same time Couzens was working on a side project with friend and bassist Gareth "Gash" Sweet.
-Tucker was invited to join on vocals when his band Black Fang broke up and former bandmate Trobbiani was recruited to play drums, all combining to form the original Mammoth Mammoth line up in October 2007.
+Tucker was invited to join on vocals after his band Black Fang broke up, while former bandmate Trobbiani was recruited to play drums, forming the original Mammoth Mammoth line-up in October 2007.

+Tucker served as the band’s lead vocalist across all of its studio releases to date and international tours.